linux-test-project/ltp/doc/developers/writing_tests.rst

 -----------------------------------

 Tests for features not yet in the mainline kernel release are accepted.
-However, they must be added only to the **staging** runtest file.
+However, they must be added only to :master:`runtest/staging`.
 Once a feature is part of the stable kernel ABI, the associated test must be moved out of staging.

 Testing builds with GitHub Actions